 The BA entails 120 credit hours and includes critical tracking courses like Principles of Art History 1 and 2, Perceptual Drawing, and Making and Meaning.
 You will also complete ten credits of foreign language and show proficiency through a placement test.
 As mentioned, this program is for students who want to gain a background in art along with another major or minor.

 Many graduates will pursue professional programs in both art and non-art areas such as law, healthcare, business, etc. UF evaluates potential students on a holistic scale and reviews personal essays, academic awards, family background, extracurricular activities, and other life experiences.
-If you see yourself as a future Gator, check out the details for applying here.

 Arizona State University – Tempe